ImChet/ChetBot/README.md

 ### Ticketing System
 ### /launch-ticketing
 Launches a persistent ticket creation embed with a 'Create Ticket' button.
 When the user clicks on the button, they are prompted with a modal asking for additional information that will support the Ticket Support role initially declared when the command was called, then a new ticket text channel is created for them.
+The chosen `ticket_support_role` will get added to every ticket.

 `/launch-ticketing <ticket_support_role>`